SkyeTheFoxyFox/MlogTranspiler/README.md

 # Explanation

-A mlog transpiler with support for macros, functions, and simple counter arrays, as well as a bunch of smaller things.
+An mlog transpiler with support for macros, functions, and simple counter arrays, as well as a bunch of smaller things.

 The program takes some arguments, `-src` for the input file, `-out` for the output file, `-copy` to enable copying to clipboard, and `-no_scope` to disable scope.
 Everything but the input file is optional.